Esqarrouth/Cool-Quotes/README.md

 You need to make a choice, do you abandon science to preserve your heart, or abandon your heart and sacrifice yourself to science?|Lloyd Asplund
 The people who don't like what they've got are the same people who invent things, and make discoveries, and advance civilization.
 They made airplanes 'cause they wanted to fly, and they made cars and trains because they wanted to go from place to place.
 It's as simple as that.
 The only reason that we've got all the things we have now is because a certain group of people got together and used their talent or imagination or genius or whatever to make it all possible.
 Ordinary people are probably better off living their ordinary little lives in an ordinary manner.|Kyon
 There's no such thing as love.
 It's just a pathetic notion that you lesser life forms cling to so you don't feel so alone.|Emperor Zing
+A skilled dictator is much more beneficial to humanity than a democracy of ignorant people.|Gene Smilas